-Version Date: July 20, 2017
+Version Date: July 17, 2018

-Updates for October 1, 2017
+Updates for October 1, 2018

-Effective October 1, 2017 the District-wide base rate is \$11,756 for all acute care hospitals which is unchanged from FY17.
+Effective October 1, 2018 the District-wide base rate is \$11,756 for all acute care hospitals which is unchanged from FY 2018.
 The District-wide base rate is set to reimburse at 98% of costs for District hospitals as a group.
 United Medical Center will continue to receive an increase to the District-wide base rate by 2% since it is located in an Economic Development Zone.

-Other changes to the inpatient APR-DRG payment methodology for FY18 are: the pediatric policy adjustor is decreased from 1.5 to 1.3; the neonate policy adjustor is increased from 1.25 to 1.3.
+Other changes to the inpatient APR-DRG payment methodology for FY 2019 are: the pediatric policy adjustor is increased from 1.3 to 1.35; the pediatric mental health policy adjustor is reduced from 2.0 to 1.7; the neonate policy adjustor is decreased from 1.3 to 1.15.
+In addition, the low cost outier threshold has been increased from \$20,000 to \$23,000 and three DRGs have been remapped from the newborn Medicaid care category to the neonate care category.